CApotheosis/learning_path_d2/learning/Lootz/chapter_1-3/chapter_1-3.md

 ### When you write a Python program, the Python interpreter reads your program and carries out the instructions it contains.
 In effect, the interpreter is a layer of software logic between your code and the computer hardware on your machine.

-### After writing python code and sending it into execution two steps are carries out:
+### After writing python code and sending it into execution two steps are carried out:
 - ### compilation into byte code
 - ### routing into virtual machine